-The Myers-Briggs Type Indicator (MBTI) is a popular, question based personality test with16 described personality type outcomes based on an individual’s internal / external focus, how they make decisions, how they take in information and how they live their outer life.Summary by The World of Work Project
+The Myers-Briggs Type Indicator (MBTI) is a popular, question based personality test.
+It described 16 personality types based on a a range of factors.
+This are an individual’s internal / external focus, how they make decisions, how they take in information and how they live their outer life.Summary by The World of Work Project

 Myers-Briggs Type Indicator

-The Myers-Briggs Type Indicator (MBTI) is one of the most popular personality tests in the world at the moment.
-It’s based on the Karl Jung’s Jungian dichotomies, but with further development by Katherine Briggs who, with her daughter, Isobel Myers, created the MBTI as we know it today.
-The model uses a series of questions to categorise people into one of 16 different personality types based on four distinct dichotomies.
+The Myers-Briggs Type Indicator (MBTI) is one of the most popular personality tests in the world.
+It’s based on the Carl Jung’s work.
+Katherine Briggs and her daughter, Isobel Myers, expanded on Jung’s work and created the MBTI as we know it today.
+The model uses a series of questions to categorize people into one of 16 different personality types.
+These 16 personality types are based on four distinct dichotomies.

 The Myers-Briggs Dichotomies

-The MBTI model uses four distinct dichotomies from which to derive a total of 16 potential personality types.
+The Myers Briggs Type Indicator Personality model uses four distinct dichotomies.
+These are paired in such a way as to create a total of 16 potential personality types.
 All this means is that people who take the test basically need to determine between four pairs of options relating to some fundamental personality characteristics.
 These are below.

 The 16 Personality types of the MBTI

-The 16 personality types used in the MBTI are referred to by the letters of the dichotomies that they correspond to.
-For example an Extraverted, Sensing, Thinking, Judging personality type is known as an ESTJ.
+The 16 personality types used in the Myers Briggs Type Indicator Personality Tests are referred to by letters.
+These letters each relate to the dichotomies that they correspond to.
+For example an Extroverted, Sensing, Thinking, Judging personality type is known as an ESTJ.

-There are many different definitions of what these personality types reflect available on the internet, though the best way to learn about the test is to find a registered MBTI practitioner and actually take the test with them.
+There are many different definitions of what these personality types reflect available on the internet.
+That said, the best way to learn about the test is to actually take it.
+To do this, it’s best to find a registered MBTI practitioner and complete the assessment with them.

-In some summaries of the MBTI, the different personality types are also given a name that seeks to capture the spirit of their description.
-We’ve created a set of these below to give you a loose sense of what each personality type means in the MBTI framework.
+In some summaries of the MBTI, the different personality types are also given a name.
+These names seek to capture the spirit of their description.
+We’ve created a set of these below to give you a sense of what each personality type means in the MBTI framework.

-Though there are many simple self-tests that you can complete online to learn about your MBTI personality, the best way to get a real view is to complete an official MBTI assessment with an approved provider.
+Though there are many simple self-tests that you can complete online to learn about your Myers Briggs Type Indicator Personality Tests personality, the best way to get a real view is to complete an official MBTI assessment with an approved provider.

 The World of Work Project View

-MBTI tests are ubiquitous.
-There is a huge business behind running them and they are at the same time excellent, and totally flawed and detrimental to the world.
+Myers Briggs Type Indicator Personality Tests tests are very popular.
+There is a huge business behind running.
+They are at the same time excellent, and potentially flawed and detrimental to the world.

-In many ways, MBTI tests are a symptom of our obsession with simplicity and desire for heuristics.
-We see this desire for ever simpler things everywhere and personality tests are an effort to simplify one of the most complicated things in our existence, the behaviors of people.
+In many ways, MBTI tests are a symptom of our obsession with simplicity.
+We see this desire for ever simpler things everywhere.
+Personality tests are an effort to simplify one of the most complicated things in our existence, the behaviors of people.
 In reality, the world is really complicated and so are people.
-It’s absolutely not possible to just categorize people into and wash our hands of their innate complexities.
+It’s absolutely not possible to just categorize people into groups and wash our hands of their innate complexities.

 MBTI is difficult to validate scientifically and many personality tests have been shown to actually barely predict personality.
 In addition, results can also be easily faked.
 So clearly they can be seen as flawed and adding little value.